Wii505/gcn-usb-adapter/README.md

 This is a vjoy feeder application written in C# using LibUsbDotNet.

+A more readable help page is located here: http://m4sv.com/page/wii-u-gcn-usb-driver

 It allows for communication with the WUP-028 model of the Wii U to Gamecube USB adapter.

 Quick Features and Facts